Ryan-Amirthan/food-analysis/README.md

 Looking at feature importances, total fat content (0.30) and saturated fat (0.18) were the strongest predictors of the "healthy" tag, followed by calories (0.17).
 Interestingly, our engineered features had relatively lower importance, suggesting that while they helped improve model performance, the basic nutritional metrics still carry the most predictive power.

 While our final model shows clear improvement, the still-modest F1 score suggests that nutritional content alone isn't sufficient to fully predict what recipes get tagged as "healthy" on Food.com.
-This indicates that user perception of "healthy" recipes may involve factors beyond pure nutritional metrics.
+This indicates that user perception of "healthy" recipes may involve factors beyond pure nutritional metrics and may be quite arbitrary or open to definition!